 AGGREGATE CONCRETE?

-WHY CHOOSE EXPOSED AGGREGATE CONCRETE?
+WHERE CAN YOU USE EXPOSED AGGREGATE CONCRETE?

 EXPOSED AGGREGATE Q&A'S